 “Eat less calories than you burn.”
 It sounds pretty simple, right?
-On the CICO diet, there’s no need to take protein, fats, carbs or even micronutrients into consideration because the focus is placed exclusively on one thing: calories.
+On the CICO (“calories in, calories out”) diet, there’s no need to take protein, fats, carbs or even micronutrients into consideration because the focus is placed exclusively on one thing: calories.

 It’s easy to understand why the diet has gained rapid success; it’s simple, easy to follow and lets you eat all of your favorite foods without having to memorize a long list of rules and restrictions.

 But although many people swear by the simplicity of the CICO diet, it turns out that healthy weight loss may come down to more than just calories in and calories out.
-Here’s what you need to know if you’re considering starting the CICO diet and the best diet plans for weight loss.
+(Learn “how many calories should I eat a day?”)
+Here’s what you need to know if you’re considering starting the CICO diet.

 What Is the CICO Diet?

 Although the concept is hardly new, the CICO diet is a popular weight loss method.
 CICO, meaning “calories in, calories out,” is a diet focused solely on caloric intake.
 It’s based on the idea that eating less calories than you burn — regardless of where those calories come from — can help you lose weight fast.

 Dieters from around the world favor the simple method because it’s super easy to follow and requires making just a few minor tweaks in your current diet pattern.

 However, the CICO diet remains a subject of heated controversy.
 While thousands report massive success in their weight loss endeavors thanks to the easy diet, others point out that it promotes unhealthy and unsustainable eating patterns that could increase the risk of nutritional deficiencies and negative side effects.